easycoder/easycoder.github.io/resources/md/home.md

 - Any part of the screen can be replaced with new content taken from a remote server without the need to reload the page.

-Although these features are the ones most likely to be used by the averge website owner, ~ec~ can do a lot more, to the point it can be used to build entire interactive websites without a single line of JavaScript ever being seen.
+Although these features are the ones most likely to be used by the averge website owner, ~ec~ can do a lot more, to the point it can be used to build entire interactive websites without a single line of HTML or JavaScript ever being seen.
 A good example is our own site, that you're reading now.

 ### Do I need to learn programming? ###